Orientability of Causal Relations in Time Series using Summary Causal Graphs and Faithful Distributions: Implications on Causal Effects Identification

-A causal effect is said to be \emph{identifiable} when it can be uniquely computed any distribution compatible with an FT-DAG.
-In other words, identifying such a causal effect amounts to $\probac{y_t}{x_{t-\gamma}}$ consists rewriting the causal effect using a do-free expression (only in terms of observed variables without any need to perform a real intervention).
+A causal effect is said to be \emph{identifiable} when it can be uniquely computed from any distribution compatible with an FT-DAG.
+In other words, identifying such a causal effect consists rewriting the causal effect using a do-free expression (only in terms of observed variables without any need to perform a real intervention).
 When the FT-DAG is specified and there are no unobserved confounders (Assumption~\ref{assumption:causal_sufficiency}), causal effects are always identifiable from the FT-DAG~\citep{Pearl_2000}.
 In practice, however, it is often easier to obtain the SCG (for instance, from expert knowledge) than the full FT-DAG, since the SCG represents a higher level of abstraction that does not require knowledge of the precise causal relations between variables at each time step.
 From the SCG, causal effects can still be identified~\citep{Assaad_2024, Ferreira_2024}, but due to the presence of cycles, some causal effects may remain non-identifiable solely from the SCG.
 Moreover, the identification conditions in SCGs are intricate and typically require examining multiple paths.

 For these reasons, one may consider using causal discovery techniques to estimate the FT-DAG.
 Given that the SCG is available, it can naturally be incorporated as background knowledge in the discovery process.
 However, as discussed earlier, constraint-based procedures do not recover the FT-DAG directly, but rather a partially directed graph, the FT-MPDAG.
 Because the FT-MPDAG may contain unoriented edges, causal effects are not always identifiable from it.
 Nevertheless, in some cases it has been shown that causal effects are identifiable from the FT-MPDAG~\citep{Perkovic_2020, Flanagan_2020}.
 This raises the following question: given the SCG, can we guarantee that the causal effect will be identifiable once a causal discovery step is performed?
-The following propositions provide an answer to this question using \emph{s-identifiability} presented in this paper.
+The following propositions provide an answer to this question.